Bislig: History

 The first inhabitants of Bislig were believed to have come from the Agusan Valley in the hinterlands of Mindanao beyond the Magdiwata Mountains.
 These people used spears, bows and arrows and lived a semi-nomadic life and were called Manobos.

 They were ruled during the later part of the seventeenth century by a native leader called "Bagani", meaning a formidable leader.
 They were very brave, tough and war-like.
 They also introduced edible crops such as rice, corn and rootcrops to the area.

 At the turn of the century, Spanish colonizers and missionaries imposed the rule of Spain and brought with them Tagalogs, Ilonggos, and Cebuanos from the north as members of their expeditionary forces.

 Long before it became a town on January 1, 1921, per Executive Order No. 62 issued by Governor General Francis Burton Harrison on December 28, 1920 (with Primitivo A. Castillo as its first Municipal President, Vice-president: Sulpicio P. Laurente & Councilors: Ciriaco Alba; Bartolome Alvar; Higino Basañez; Escolastico Carmen; Tomas Masancay; Basilio Dua; and Macario Tenchavez), Bislig was already an established political instrumentality or "pueblo" in the Province of Surigao (now Surigao del Sur and Surigao del Norte).
 Earlier, the province was a part of an even bigger territory stretching from northeastern Mindanao down to the island's southeastern "pueblo" of Caraga and Man-ay in Davao Oriental.
 Caraga was originally the seat of political, military and religious authority.

 Following its becoming a town, efforts were made to improve and develop Bislig until the advent of its citihood campaign in 1999; and by virtue of Republic Act No. 8804, Bislig was converted into a component city.
 This was duly ratified and approved in a plebiscite conducted on September 18, 2000.

 Demographics

 A local language, called Kamayo is sometimes used by the residents, though they usually use the more general Cebuano language of the region.

 Economy

-Bislig is the largest town on the eastern coast of Mindanao.
+Bislig is the largest city on the eastern coast of Mindanao.
 Situated between Mati in the south and Surigao City in the north, it serves as a commercial center for Surigao del Sur and northern Davao Oriental.
 It is also accessible by road from the landlocked municipalities of Agusan del Sur and Davao de Oro.
 It markets itself as a center of organic high-value crops and aquamarine products.